DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Ulm-Lehr Dataset and Map Creation

 \subsection{Landmark-based Map}

 The landmark extraction process (Sec.~\ref{seq:measurement_dataset}) is sufficient for extracting landmarks as measurements, but it is not enough for building our map.
 There are several landmark instances that are repeated several times.
-To avoid storing the same landmark multiple times, we rely on the LMB-SLAM algorithm~\cite{deusch2015labeled} to make the landmark-based map sparser.
+To avoid storing the same landmark multiple times, we additionally rely on the LMB-SLAM algorithm~\cite{deusch2015labeled} to make the landmark-based map sparser.
 In addition, dynamic objects, such as vehicles or time-dependent structures, may produce landmarks which are not valid for future use.
 To discard this type of landmarks, we fuse all three runs from December 2017 with a Bernoulli filtering approach \cite{stubler2017continuously}.
 Finally, the map landmarks are expressed in the UTM coordinate system.
-We have transformed the landmarks from the vehicle's to the UTM coordinate system by incorporating the dGPS measurements.
+We have transformed the landmarks from the vehicle to the UTM coordinate system by incorporating the dGPS measurements.
 Therefore, the map landmarks have a relative accuracy of a few centimeters.
+In total, the map has a size of $600\,\si{\kilo\byte}$.